thomaspeklak/express-resizer/README.md

 `gravity` can be center, northwest, north, ....

+##Stale caches

+Resizer checks the modified date for a file and if the source is newer than the cached image will be regenerated.
+Therefore it's essential that the Resizer middleware is used before any static file server.

 ##Views Helper

 In your views you can generate a path to your presets with automatically generated helper functions that follow the scheme: PresetNamePath and PresetNameImage